-It’s always good practice to research potential buyers’ reputations via Google reviews and consumer sites like Yelp.
+Researching potential buyers' reputations via Google reviews and consumer sites like Yelp is always good practice.
 You can discount a few negative reviews because there will inevitably be one or two dissatisfied customers.
-However, if there is a consistent theme pointing to unethical behaviors, it’s a big red flag.
+However, if there is a consistent theme pointing to unethical behaviors, it's a big red flag.

 What Are The Legal Requirements for Owning a Junk Car?

-There are many federal, state, and city laws governing the ownership of junk motor vehicles.
+Many federal, state, and city laws govern the ownership of junk motor vehicles.
 Broadly, the wide-ranging regulations seek to ensure the safe and responsible parking and storage, scrapping, operating, documenting, and handling of every junk car.

 The National Salvage Motor Vehicle Consumer Protection Act of 1997 is a federal law that requires junk car buyers to keep a monthly inventory of every car they buy and hold.
 They must report the inventory information to the National Motor Vehicle Title Information System.
 The law aims to protect against title fraud and develop uniform practices in the industry.

 State laws aim to prevent junk trucks and cars from being an eyesore and health hazard in neighborhoods or being abandoned in public spaces.
-In some areas, it is illegal to store your junk car where it is visible from public roads – you are expected to screen or garage it.
+In some areas, storing your junk car where it is visible from public roads is illegal - you are expected to screen or garage it.
 Parking an inoperable junk car on a public road is usually not permitted.

 Here are some state-specific laws regarding junk car ownership: